Isle of Eriska Hotel

 - Visit the rolling glens of Perthshire and a stay at the iconic Gleneagles hotel

 Oban, West coast Scotland, United Kingdom

 The Isle of Eriska is located in the west of Scotland and within easy access of Oban.
-It has views over Loch Linnhe and the Morvern Mountains, is situated at the mouth of Loch Creran.
+Enjoying views over Loch Linnhe and the Morvern Mountains, the hotel is situated at the mouth of Loch Creran.
 Glasgow is just over 2 and a half hours by car and Edinburgh can be reached in just over 3 hours.